priyank-purohit/PostGUI/README.md

 #### Getting help

 To get help with use cases/feasibility or anything else, please make a new issue on GitHub repository.

-#### Pre-requisite
-A local PostgreSQL database with your data.
-Alternatively, following the Installation section will get you started with a sample database.

 ## Features